Are you an avid jungle trekker who loves trails filled with rewards to be reaped?

 b.)
 Nature Education & Research Center (NERC)

-NERC has a mini library, a computer lab, tubing facilities, activity hall, seminar room and dormitory which can accommodate up to 80 person.
+NERC has a mini library, a computer lab, tubing facilities, activity hall, seminar room and dormitory which can accommodate up to 80 people.
 It is about 10 minutes boat ride from Kg.
 Peta.

 c.)
 Pantai Burung Campsite